-Hayley Bundey joined Slee Blackwell in 2008 initially as a paralegal before training and qualifying as a Solicitor with the firm in 2011.
+Hayley Bundey joined Slee Blackwell in 2008 and qualified as a Solicitor with the firm in 2011.
 Having briefly flown the nest for the bright lights of a London firm in 2014, where she established a highly successful contentious probate department from scratch, she returned to her roots at Slee Blackwell in 2020 as a Partner.

 Hayley is a member of ACTAPS (the Association of Contentious Trust and Probate Specialists) and is based at our Taunton office.

-She has specialised in Contentious Probate throughout her career and has extensive experience in all manner of Contentious Probate work including: claims under the Inheritance (Provision for Family & Dependants) Act 1975, challenges to the validity of wills, trust & executor disputes and beneficial interest claims involving proprietary estoppel and TOLATA.
+She has specialised in Contentious Probate throughout her career and has extensive experience in all manner of Contentious Probate work including: claims under the Inheritance (Provision for Family & Dependants) Act 1975, challenges to the validity of wills as well as trust & executor disputes.
+Hayley also specialises in beneficial interest claims involving proprietary estoppel and was solicitor for the claimant in the TOLATA case of Smith -v- Fraser before His Honour Judge Monty QC.

 Hayley has an excellent track record for settling even the most entrenched cases and is a keen advocate of Alternative forms of Dispute Resolution (ADR), particularly mediation, as the best means of resolving these types of claims.
 She is, however, a tenacious litigator and is familiar with the unique tactics necessary to prepare even the most complex of cases for a multi-day trial.